Pinterest Pixel

 pro rata share

-Allocating Year-End Bonuses Among Part-time Employees
+Distributing Bonuses Among Part-time Employees

 pro rata share

-How do you calculate pro rata in Excel?
+How to calculate pro rata in Excel?

-To calculate pro rata in Excel, input your values, and apply the formula (Amount / Total Units) * Units Used in a cell.
+To calculate pro rata in Excel, input your values and apply the formula (Amount / Total Units) * Units Used in a cell.
 Replace “Amount” with the total sum to be allocated, “Total Units” with the full value that amount represents, and “Units Used” with the portion you’re calculating for.
-Press Enter and Excel will display the pro rata amount.
+Press Enter ,and Excel will display the pro rata amount.

 What is the simplest formula for calculating pro rata shares?